New York Times: Trump resort hired undocumented workers

 Trump has called for a crackdown on immigrants in the country illegally.
 In addition to calling for a wall on the Mexican border, he has urged companies to screen workers more carefully.

-This story corrects the spelling of lawyer’s first name Anibal.
+This story corrects spelling of first name Anibal.

 Information from: The New York Times, http://www.nytimes.com